An End-to-End Network for Co-Saliency Detection in One Single Image: Proposed Approach

 where $H$ is the semantic feature retained after feature extraction by encoder block, $F_{sensitive}$ is a mapping function that takes the feature $H$ as input, and outputs the mapped features into the decoder block by learning a set of hidden layers parameters $\theta$.

-We try to use the regional feature mapping network added in the training phase to supervise the Feature-Sensitive module and make it sensitive to common saliency object regions.
-The high-level semantic information are passed to guide learning of the decoder network, thereby achieving better saliency segmentation results.
+We try to use the RFM network added in the training phase to supervise the feature-sensitive module and make it sensitive to common saliency object regions.
+The high-level semantic information is passed to guide the learning of the decoder network, thereby achieving better saliency segmentation results.

-\subsection{Regional Feature Mapping Block}
+\subsubsection{Regional Feature Mapping Block}